-I am going to make a fool of myself by suggesting that a cryptocurrency might actually be useful.
+I am going to make a fool of myself by suggesting that a cryptocurrency, like that suggested by the best crypto bot 2023, might actually be useful.
 Bitcoin et al have negative social utility.
 They are pure speculative assets which enable people to gamble.
 Also bitcoin miners use as much electricity as Denmark.
 The problem is exactly the aspect which has made bitcoin famous and which bitcoin enthusiasts consider a strength — the enormous increase in the dollar price of bitcoin.
 This increase, and the recent sharp decline, make bitcoin useless as a means of exchange.
 Most firms don’t want to gamble.

 So I (semi-seriously this time) propose botcoin which might have a more stable dollar exchange rate.
 The idea is to link the blockchain verification program to an official exchange.